Karayazıcı: Rebellion

+The Celali revolt. Şükri-i Bidlisi, Selīmnāme-i Şükrī, probably Maraş-Istanbul, Topkapı Palace Museum Library, Ms. H. 1597-98, fol.
+264a.

 Karayazıcı's rebellion began in the context of the social and economic turmoil caused by the Ottoman-Habsburg wars.
 As he gathered around 20,000 sekbans, local governors from Harput, Malatya, and Maraş attempted to suppress him, but they were defeated.
 His growing reputation attracted other Celali, including his brother Deli Hasan, Deli Zülfikar of Amasya, Karakaş Ahmed of Malatya, Kalenderoğlu Mehmed, Gâvur Murad, Tekeli Mehmed, and several others.
 Together, they formed a formidable alliance.
 Karayazıcı also allied with Hüseyin Pasha, a former governor of Abyssinia who was actually ordered to quell Karayazıcı's rebellion but had rebelled after being denied a desired position.
 This alliance significantly strengthened his forces, presenting a serious threat to the Ottoman state.
 The rebellion exacerbated social unrest in Anatolia, leading to widespread suffering and migrations, and marked the beginning of significant changes in the Ottoman social and economic order.

 In response, the Ottoman government appointed a son of Koca Sinan Pasha - Mehmed Pasha (d.
 1606) to suppress the rebellion on 4 August 1599.
 Despite initial successes, including the capture of Urfa Fortress in 1599, Karayazıcı's forces continued to resist.
 After capturing Urfa, Karayazıcı declared himself sultan and began issuing decrees stamped with the title "Halim Shah".
 This was recorded by Mustafa Selaniki, a contemporary chronicler of Karayazıcı and the sole Celali leader mentioned in his work, Tarih-i Selâniki.
 He asserts that Karayazıcı proclaimed himself a descendant of the shah and disseminated decrees with his tughra (imperial signature).
 None of Selâniki's contemporaries corroborate this information.
 According to William J. Griswold, similar to the situation with Ali Janbulad, Europeans would have been the initial observers of such secessionist intentions and would have sought to exploit them for their benefit.
 Safavid spy Michel Angelo Corai was one of such informants who encouraged Grand Duchy of Tuscany to exploit this weakness.